Your Cart ()

 Gun Safe Lock Types | Know Your Choices

 When it comes to the security of your belongings, safes are one of the best ways to keep them safe.
-They're also great for protecting the personal information that you may want to be kept private from those who would like nothing more than a peek into your life.
+They're also great for protecting the personal information that you may want to keep private from those who would like nothing more than a peek into your life.
 But what kind of locks should be used on these safes?
 How do they work?
-What's inside some typical locks and how can they improve safety or protection?
+What's inside typical locks, and how can they improve safety or protection?

 Are all safe keys the same?

 No, they're not.
-Each safe has a different lock and these locks all have different keys that will need to be used for them.
-That means you can't just go out looking for any old key--you'll want to search specifically for the type of lock your safe uses.
+Each safe has a different lock with different keys that will need to be used for them.
+That means you can't just go out looking for any old key--you'll want to search specifically for the lock your safe uses.

-A lot of people don't know this but there are so many different types of locks for safes these days.
+A lot of people need to learn this, but there are so many different types of locks for safes these days.
 We'll break down the four most common ones below:

 Different Types of Safes Locks

-Short descriptions about these locks are as follows:
+Short descriptions of these locks are as follows:

 Basic Lock

-The first type is a basic lock with a key that will need to be turned in order to open up your safe.
+The first type is a basic lock with a key that must be turned to open up your safe.
 These keys can often get stuck while turning, which makes it more difficult and increases the chance of someone breaking in.

 Combination Lock

-The second type is combination locks that you'll need to enter your code into before opening up the safe.
-These locks are generally pretty good at keeping out intruders, but they can be hard for some people to use--especially if it's been a while since they looked over their codes and have forgotten them!
+The second type is combination locks that you must enter your code into before opening the safe.
+These locks are generally good at keeping out intruders, but they can be challenging for some people to use--especially if it's been a while since they looked over their codes and have forgotten them!

 Digital Lock